mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 ## Multiple statements

-But that's not all, the Begin and End annotations can be used to combine multiple statements so they get sent as a single request instead of being sent one-by-one.
+But that's not all, the Begin and End annotations can be used to combine multiple statements so they get sent as a single command instead of being sent one-by-one.

 This is best illustrated with a contrived example.
 Suppose we have a migration that creates a `users` table and adds 100,000 rows with distinct `INSERT`'s.